olimorris/hledger-forecast/README.md

 I also made an assumption that a lot of users probably think of their finances in terms of their monthly costs (e.g. car payments, mortgage, food), half-yearly costs (e.g. service charge if you have an apartment in the UK) and yearly costs (e.g. holidays, gifts) etc. But likely never do the math to add them all together and workout how much money they have left over by the end of it all.
 Well I built that into this app and my daily profit figure hit me hard :rofl:.
 Give it a try!

 So I thought I'd share this little Ruby gem in the hope that people find it useful.
 Perhaps for those who are moving from an Excel based approach to [plain text accounting](https://plaintextaccounting.org), or for those who want a little bit of improvement to the existing capabilities within hledger.

+## :pencil2: Contributing

+I am open to any pull requests that fix bugs but would ask that any new functionality is discussed before it could be accepted.